Kerry and Kay Danes: Kerry Danes

 Kerry Arthur Danes was born in 1958 at Longreach, Queensland and joined the Australian Army in August 1976 at age 17.
-He took extended leave without pay in 1998 (aged 40) to try his luck in a civilian job in poverty-stricken Laos and enjoyed a relatively opulent comfortable expatriate lifestyle.
+He took extended leave without pay in 1998 (aged 40) to work in Laos as a security managing Director.
 His wife, Kay, and their three pre-teen children followed.
-After three years away, Danes returned to Australia in late 2001 (aged 43) and resumed paid military service sometime thereafter.
+After three years away, Danes returned to Australia in late 2001 (aged 43) and resumed paid military service.
 In 2018, he reached the compulsory retirement age of 60 for Australian Defence Force (ADF) personnel, and was serving part-time with the Army Reserve as at December that year.
-According to Danes, his overseas military postings included Afghanistan, Bahrain, Kuwait, Oman, Saudi Arabia, the West Bank and Yemen.
+According to Danes, his overseas military deployments included Iraq, Kuwait, East-Timor and Afghanistan, and was appointed to a diplomatic posting to the Kingdom of Saudi Arabia as the Defence Administrative Assistant (DAA) to the Australian Defence Attache from 2012 to 2015 under a Top Secret Positive Vetting Clearance (TSPV).
+The Defence section at the Australian Embassy in Riyadh manages bilateral defence relations, focusing on security, training, and cooperation across Saudi Arabia, Bahrain, Oman and Yemen.
+The Defence Attaché (DA) and DAA work to advance Australian national interests, strengthen military partnerships, and support regional security, including counter-terrorism efforts.

 Danes' online professional profile describes him as a Director of a private security company (with his wife), and "a specialist in risk identification and crisis management, governance, safety and business continuity planning" since January 2002.
 Prior to that, Danes managed Lao Securicor, a company that provided a security guard for the Vientiane office of the country's biggest sapphire mine, Gem Mining Lao (GML).